Chah Nizam Walla

 Chah Nizam Wala is in the middle of two roads; its link road is connected to Nawabpur Road and Gillani Road both are linked to Northern Bypass Multan and further are linked to MDA Road and Bosan Road Multan.
 This residential area is part of former Prime Minister Yousaf Raza Gillani electoral pool.

 Geo-graphics

-It is located opposite to Royal Residency Multan and Fida Avenue Multan off Nawab Pur Road Multan.
-It has two entry gates one from Nawabpur Road Multan and onother from Ginlliani road from canal side.
-It has market with groceries and bakery items known as Thaheem Market.
+It is located opposite to Royal Residency Multan and Fida Avenue Multan, off Nawab Pur Road Multan.
+It has two entry gates: one from Nawabpur Road Multan, and another from Ginlliani road from the canal side.
+It has a market with groceries and bakery items, known as Thaheem Market.
 Its location is prime to Northern Bypass Multan.